 The Armstrong Fund for Science was established in 2006 through a gift from John and Elizabeth Armstrong.
 Its goal is to encourage faculty at UMass Amherst to pursue research that has a significant likelihood of major science or engineering impact.
-Grants of up to $40,000, which may be spread over two years, are made from this fund on an annual basis; they are administered by the Office of Research Development.
+Grants of up to $40,000, for projects of up to two years, are made from this fund on an annual basis; they are administered by the Office of Research Development.